Persoonia oleoides

-Persoonia oleoides is a species of flowering plant in the family Proteaceae and is endemic to north-eastern New South Wales.
+Persoonia oleoides is a species of flowering plant in the family Proteaceae.
+It is endemic to north-eastern New South Wales, Australia.
 It is an erect to low-lying shrub with oblong to egg-shaped leaves and yellow flowers in groups of up to twenty-five on a rachis up to 130 mm long.

 Description

 Persoonia oleoides is an erect to low-lying shrub that typically grows to a height of 0.2–1 m and has smooth bark with young branchlets covered with greyish to rust-coloured hairs.
 The leaves are arranged alternately, oblong to elliptical, egg-shaped or spatula-shaped, 20–60 mm long and 4–15 mm wide.
 The flowers are arranged in leaf axils or on the ends of branches, sometimes on a rachis with a dormant bud on the end, sometimes on a rachis that continues to grow into a leafy branch.
 In the first case, there are up to three flowers on a rachis up to 10 mm long.
 In the case of a rachis that grows into a leafy shoot, there are up to twenty-five flowers on a rachis up to 130 mm long.
 Each flower is on a pedicel 1–3 mm long, the tepals are yellow, hairy and 10–15 mm long.
 Flowering occurs from January to February and the fruit is a green drupe, sometimes with purple stripes.